-The Landmark Trust bought this delightful building which formed part of an endowment by Dame Thomasine Percival, the widow of Sir John Percival who was Lord Mayor of London in 1498.
+The College was part of the endowment for a chantry school by Dame Thomasine Percival, the widow of Sir John Percyvale or Percival, who was Lord Mayor of London in 1498.
 A ‘chantry’ was an institution where prayers were said for the souls of the dead, sometimes combined with education and often called a college.
-The College has special significance as one of the earliest free schools in England to be founded by a woman.
-Certain features in its architecture are very similar to those of Wortham Manor, another of the Trust's properties, which lies about 12 miles away on the Devon side of the Tamar and built by John Dinham, a relation of Thomasine’s.
+The College has special significance as one of the earliest schools in England to be founded by a woman.
+Certain features in its architecture are very similar to those of Wortham Manor, another Landmark property about 12 miles away on the Devon side of the Tamar and built by John Dinham, a relation of Thomasine’s.

-The buildings which remain of the former College have been partially demolished to suit changing functions but also to provide building materials for other village buildings.
-Dressed granite jambs, heads and tympani can be seen built into the walls of many neighbouring cottages, although enough survives of the College to give us some idea of the imposing group which stood on the site in the reign of Edward VI.
+The former College buildings had by now been partially demolished to suit changing functions, and pillaged for building materials for other village buildings but enough survives to give us some idea of the imposing group which stood on the site in the reign of Edward VI.

 For a short history of The College please click here.